Skip to content

 Coverage Analysis

 25 markets connected to roughly 350 million bank accounts.
-Pay by Bank deposits live in Sweden, Finland, Germany, Netherlands, Estonia, Latvia and Lithuania.
-SEPA payouts available to Austria, Denmark, Spain, France, Italy, Malta, Portugal, Norway, Poland and more.
-Brazil went live in two stages: Payment Institution license from the Brazilian Central Bank in June 2025, then Pix participant authorization in November 2025.
-No US, UK, Canada, Asia, Africa or Middle East coverage on the Zimpler side as a standalone — though the TrueLayer acquisition (closed March 2026) extends the combined network into the UK and broader Europe.
+Pay by Bank deposits are live in Sweden, Finland, Germany, Netherlands, Estonia, Latvia and Lithuania.
+SEPA payouts are available to Austria, Denmark, Spain, France, Italy, Malta, Portugal, Norway, Poland and more.
+Brazil went live in two stages: a Payment Institution license from the Brazilian Central Bank in June 2025, then Pix participant authorization in November 2025.
+There is no US, UK, Canada, Asia, Africa or Middle East coverage on the Zimpler side as a standalone, though the TrueLayer acquisition (closed March 2026) extends the combined network into the UK and broader Europe.
 The Nordics are where Zimpler is unambiguously strong: deep bank relationships, BankID and Swish integration, mature flows.
 Outside the Nordics the picture is patchier.
 Germany works but consumer awareness is lower.
 Netherlands works but iDEAL is the dominant local rail.
-Baltics are growing.
-Brazil is the genuine wildcard — Pix volume is enormous and Zimpler is one of the few European-born A2A providers with native Pix authorization.
+The Baltics are growing.
+Brazil is the wildcard here, since Pix volume is enormous and Zimpler is one of the few European-born A2A providers with native Pix authorization.

 Regional Breakdown